-This stock is exempt from taxation by the City and County of New York, pursuant to a resolution of the Commissioners of the Sinking Fund adopted July 2, 1897.
+This stock is exempt from taxation by the City and County of New York, pursuant to a resolution of the Commissioners of the Sinking Fund adopted July 2,

-\$3,000,000 CONSOLIDATED STOCK OF THE CITY OF NEW YORK, KNOWN AS "DOCK BONDS."
+7, 3,000,000 CONSOLIDATED STOCK OF THE Y OF NEW YORK, KNOWN AS "DOCK CITY C BONDS.

+BONDS."
 Principal payable November 1, 1927.
 Interest payable May 1 and November 1.
 Authorized by sections 132, 134 and 143, New York City Consolidation Act of 1882 and a resolution of the Commissioners of the Sinking Fund adopted July 14, 1897.
-This stock is exempt from taxation by the City and County of New York, pursuant to a resolution of the Commissioners of the Sinking Fund adopted July 14, 1807.
+This stock is exempt from taxation by the City and County of New York, pursuant to a resolution of the Commissioners of the Sinking Fund adopted July 14, 1802.

-Commissioners of the Sinking Fund adopted July 1, 1897.
+County of New York, pursuant to a resolution of the Commissioners of the Sinking Fund adopted July 14, 1897.

-The aforesaid resolutions of the Commissioners of the Sinking Fund, exempting said Bonds and Stock from local taxation, were adopted pursuant to the authority of an ordinance of the Common Council approved by the Mayor October 2, 180, and section 137 of the New York City Consolidation Act of 1832.
+The aforesaid resolutions of the Commissioners of the Sinking Fund, exempting said Bonds and Stock from local taxation, were adopted pursuant to the authority of an ordinance of the Common Council approved by the Mayor October 2, 1880, and section 133 of the New York City Consolidation Act of 1882.

-The principal of and the interest on the above-described bonds and stock are payable in gold coin of the United States of America, of the present standard of weight and linewess, at the office of the Comptroller of the City of New York.
+The principal of and the interest on the above-described bonds and stock are payable in gold coin of the United States of America, of the present standard of weight and fineness, at the office of the Comptroller of the City of New York.